silvercircle/nim_fetchweather/README.md

 This application will be able to use multiple APIs and normalize the data into a common format.
 Planned are support for ClimaCell (mostly done), OpenWeatherMap, VisualCrossing and maybe others.

-Right now, it can fetch weather from ClimaCell and Open Weather Map.
+Right now, it can fetch weather from ClimaCell, AccuWeather, Open Weather Map and Visual Crossing API.

 ## Built instructions